Bevara/access-open-source/README.md

 filters/

 > - Contains the underlying open-source codecs with the Bevara modifications.
-> - See their individual licenses in the ossciated third_parties directory for permitted use.
+> - See their individual licenses in the associated directory for permitted use.